College Settlement of Philadelphia: St. Mary Street

 The Philadelphia Settlement was opened April 9, 1892, continuing the work of the St. Mary Street Library Committee.
+The St. Mary Street neighborhood was a flourishing center of African-American religious, education and political life in the early 19th century.
+However, the mid-19th Century bought continued mob attacks that destroyed many Black own homes and institutions.

+During the 1842 mob attack the Second African Presbyterian Church on St. Mary's Street was set on fire, though it survived the attack.
+The congregation eventually sold the church and it became the Stuart Memorial Church.
+The College Settlement later purchased Stuart Memorial Church and called it Stuart Memorial Hall.

-The St. Mary Street neighborhood was well known as one of the worst of the city.
-Jews, African Americans, Germans, Poles, and a few Italians occupied the tenements in the square bounded by Lombard and South, Sixth and Seventh Streets.
-The residents of St. Mary's Street lived in the most helpless degradation.
-Such a neighborhood was not necessarily chosen by the CSA as a desirable one for a settlement.
-The majority of the population would reject what that settlement had to offer.
-But for some years, a group of earnest workers known as the St. Mary Street Library Committee had done effective work here, and they strongly felt that the situation was not a hopeless one.
+By 1892, when the College Settlement moved in, the neighborhood had experienced economic decline along with a remarkable growth of immigrants from Germany, Poland, and Italy.
+These groups, along with the existing African-American community, occupied the homes in the square bounded by Lombard and South, Sixth and Seventh Streets.

+For some years, a group of earnest workers known as the St. Mary Street Library Committee had done effective work here, and they strongly felt that they could provide services for the community.
 Through the influence of the Committee in 1892, the Stuart Memorial Hall, the Starr Garden and other organizations, the College Settlement of Philadelphia was established.

 In 1893, a Fellow appointed by the College Settlement Association investigated the food question in the neighborhood and succeeded in getting 25 dietaries as a result of six months' work.
-In 1896, a Fellow, in conjunction with a Fellow of the University of Pennsylvania, investigated the social and industrial condition of the African Americans of the Seventh Ward.